About Phoenix ER & Medical Hospital

 Phoenix ER & Medical Hospital is open 24/7, whereas an urgent care clinic will typically only be open 8-12 hours a day.
 Micro-hospitals, like Phoenix ER & Medical Hospital, are also equipped with advanced, radiology equipment and lab testing capabilities.
 By contrast, urgent care clinics usually have more limited laboratory and radiology testing.

 Yes, our diagnostic lab is both CLIA and COLA certified.
 We can perform the majority of tests that larger hospital ERs perform.
-These tests are processed onsite, so we can get you the results while you wait.
-Typical turnaround time for lab results at Phoenix ER & Medical Hospital is 15 minutes.
+These tests are processed onsite, so we can get your results in a timely manner while you wait.

 Yes, our Radiology Department is equipped with modern medical equipment including an X-ray machine, MRI machine, CT scanner, and bedside Ultrasound equipment.
 Patients are given written radiology reports along with CDs so that they can follow up with primary care physicians or specialists if needed.